genelet/molecule/README.md

 # molecule

+_molecule_ runs RESTful actions on related database tables and selective data fields in RDB like gRPC/GraphQL.
+The relationship, which is usually described in JSON, include SQL constrains like foreign-key, and flexible logic operations like data filters and action triggers etc. In _molecule_, a table and its associated actions build up an _atom_.
+Atoms and relationships between atoms build up a _molecule_.

+While traditional REST acts on individual table, _molecule_ acts on a whole database across all tables in the database.

+This package has pre-defined 6 RESTful actions, with which we can run most database tasks with little or no coding.
+For example,  think about a gRPC application.
+With _molecule_, we can create a Postgres database representing data stream's protocol buffer, and a JSON config to represent relationships between Postgres tables (which are usually mapped to _protobuf messages_).
+Then _molecule_ will process input and output streams as a gRPC call at once.
+Beneath the surface, _molecule_ handles detailed reads and writes on proper tables with given logic.

-_molecule_ runs GraphQL/gRPC actions on whole database.
-Check *godoc* for definitions:
+Check *godoc* for package details:

 [![GoDoc](https://godoc.org/github.com/genelet/molecule?status.svg)](https://godoc.org/github.com/genelet/molecule)

-There are three levels of usages:
+_molecule_ has 3 levels of usages:

 - _Basic_: run raw SQL statements;
-- _Atom_: run actions on single table;
+- _Atom_: run actions on single table; 6 RESTful actions are pre-defined in this package;
-- _Molecule_: run GraphQL/gRPC actions of multiple relational actoms.
+- _Molecule_: run GraphQL/gRPC actions of multiple relational atoms.

-_molecule_ uses JSON to define relationship between actions and atoms.
-It also has implemented REST actions as defaults to every table in the database.
-One can use _molecule_ to build APIs on database without coding.

 The package is fully tested for PostgreSQL, MySQL and SQLite.